If you own investment properties that have enjoyed significant price appreciation, my experience in the last few years may be insightful.

 If you are currently sitting on investment properties that have enjoyed significant price appreciation, you should consider using 1031 exchanges to build your real estate portfolio.

-If market conditions allow, see if you can double your portfolio every four-to-six years so you can reach your financial goals sooner.
+If market conditions allow, see if you can double your portfolio every four to six years so you can reach your financial goals sooner.

 To do that, redeploy your equity/capital to markets poised for home price appreciation, i.e., where there’s job and population growth and where the demand for housing is greater than the supply.
 Many metros in Florida and Texas fall into this category.